-Figure 5.13 shows the renal status after one year for patients discharged alive from their first AKI hospitalization.
-To increase the precision of the estimates, we created the cohort for this figure from patients with a first AKI hospitalization in 2011 or 2012.
-Patients were alive, aged 66 or older, without ESRD, with Parts A and B coverage, with no Medicare Advantage plan on January 1 of the year of their AKI hospitalization, and did not have any claims with a diagnosis of CKD in the 365 days prior to that AKI admission.
-Renal status after AKI was determined from claims occurring between discharge from the AKI hospitalization and 365 days after discharge.
-CKD stage was determined by the 585.x claim closest to 365 days after discharge, and ESRD by first service date on the ESRD Medical Evidence form.
+Figure 5.12 shows the renal status after one year for Medicare patients discharged alive from their first hospitalization with AKI.
+To increase the precision of the estimates, we created the cohort for this figure from patients with a first hospitalization with AKI in 2012 or 2013.
+Patients were alive, aged 66 or older, without ESRD, with Parts A and B coverage, with no Medicare Advantage plan on January 1 of the year of their hospitalization with AKI, and did not have any claims with a diagnosis of CKD in the 365 days prior to that admission.
+Renal status after AKI was determined from claims occurring between discharge from the hospitalization with AKI and 365 days after discharge.
+CKD stage was determined by the 585.x claim closest to 365 days after discharge and ESRD by first service date on the ESRD Medical Evidence form.

-Figure 5.14 shows discharge status following a patient's first AKI hospitalization in 2013.
-The cohort included all patients who experienced an AKI hospitalization during 2013 and who were alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage program, and without ESRD on January 1, 2013.
-Patients admitted to the acute care hospital from a long-term care facility ('point of origin for admission,' previously named 'source of admission,' is 5) were excluded.
-Patients with a 'patient discharge status' code of o1 (routine discharge to home) or o6 (discharged to home under care of a home health service organization in anticipation of covered skilled care) were identified as being discharged home.
+Figure 5.13 shows discharge status following a Medicare patient's first hospitalization in 2014.
+Panel A shows patients whose hospitalization contained an AKI episode while Panel B shows those whose hospital stay did not.
+The cohort included all patients who experienced a hospitalization during 2014 and who were alive, aged 66 or older, enrolled in Medicare Parts A and B, not enrolled in a Medicare Advantage program, and without ESRD on January 1, 2014.
+Patients admitted to an acute care hospital from a long-term care facility ('point of origin for admission,' previously named 'source of admission,' is 5) were excluded.
+Patients with a 'patient discharge status' code of oi (routine discharge to home) or o6 (discharged to home under care of a home health service organization in anticipation of covered skilled care) were identified as being discharged home.
 Those with a 'patient discharge status' of 50 (discharged to routine or continuous hospice at home) or 51 (transferred to an inpatient hospice program or facility) were identified as being discharged to hospice.
-Those identified as being discharged to an institution were those whose 'patient discharge status' was 03 (transferred to a Skilled Nursing Facility with

-Medicare certification in anticipation of skilled care), 62 (transferred to an inpatient rehabilitation facility including distinct part units of a hospital), or 63 (transferred to long term care hospital).
+Those identified as being discharged to an institution were those whose 'patient discharge status' was o3 (transferred to a Skilled Nursing Facility with Medicare certification in anticipation of skilled care), 62 (transferred to an inpatient rehabilitation facility including distinct part units of a hospital), or 63 (transferred to long term care hospital).
 Death was determined both by the date of death from the Master Beneficiary Summary File and the 'patient discharge status' of 20 (expired-this code is used only when the patient dies).
 'Other' is a residual category that includes all discharges not identified by the previous categories.